Frequently Asked Questions

 What is Municipal Aggregation?

-Municipal Aggregation is a program that came out of state legislation empowering local governments in Illinois to create large bulk-purchasing groups composed of residential and small business electricity accounts (business accounts must use 15,000 kilowatt-hours [kWh] or less annually) in order to acquire cheaper supply rates from licensed Alternative Retail Electric Suppliers (ARES).
+Municipal Aggregation is a program that came out of state legislation empowering local governments in Illinois to create large bulk-purchasing groups composed of residential and small business electricity accounts (business accounts may not use more than 15,000 kilowatt-hours [kWh] annually) in order to acquire cheaper supply rates from licensed Alternative Retail Electric Suppliers (ARES).
 By aggregating, or grouping, a large number of accounts together, economies of scale are created, enabling participating municipalities to achieve greater savings for account holders than could normally have been achieved by the individual customer.

 What are the Benefits of Municipal Aggregation?

 The key benefit of municipal aggregation is the ability for residential and small business account holders to save money on their electric bills while experiencing no change in the level of service provided by the utility that distributes the electricity supply, in this case, Ameren.
 A large portion of those savings will find their way back into local economies and benefit the entire community!